 Your Online Dating Profile Needs Some Work

-Ah the online profile.
+Ah the online dating profile.
 Some people really get it, while others just don’t.
 Here are some of the biggest mistakes we make when dating online:

 You Forgo a Photo

 If you are nervous, embarrassed, or ashamed to be looking for love online, then you are not ready to date online.
 Ask your friends or relatives to set you up with someone; sign up for speed dating events; or take up a new activity.

 Humans are visual creatures, therefore your photo is not just a photo but a story in itself.
 Great potential matches could be passing you up because they are in a double-blind situation– they’ve never met you and have no idea what you look like.